OHNS Residency Program

 5. Three letters of recommendation

 Please contact your medical school or the Educational Commission for Foreign Medical Graduates for instructions about the application submission process.
 All other inquiries may be directed to Mrs. Shanna Jones at firstname.lastname@example.org.

-In the course of four years of otolaryngology training, the residents learn the latest methods of diagnosis and treatment of congenital, infectious, metabolic and neoplastic diseases of the ear, nose, throat, head and neck.
+In the course of five years of otolaryngology training, the residents learn the latest methods of diagnosis and treatment of congenital, infectious, metabolic and neoplastic diseases of the ear, nose, throat, head and neck.
 By the time of graduation, their expertise encompasses head and neck cancer, facial plastic surgery, trauma and reconstructive surgery, rhinology and sinus surgery, otology/neurotology, skull base surgery, surgery of the salivary, thyroid and parathyroid glands, laryngology, bronchoesophagology, allergy and immunology, pediatric otolaryngology and speech and swallowing pathology.
 The residents learn to use innovative therapies such as laser surgery, radiofrequency tissue ablation, computerized image-guided endoscopic sinus surgery, transnasal esophagoscopy, microvascular surgery, osseointegrated implant surgery, cochlear implants and microneurologic procedures of the skull base.

 In addition to this foundation of medical knowledge, the residents are taught state-of-the-art techniques and the use of specialized equipment.
 They learn how to perform videostroboscopy, video-naso-endoscopy, FEES, TNE and videofluoroscopy and how to use these techniques in the evaluation of laryngeal and velopharyngeal disorders, as well as in oropharyngeal dysmotility.
 The residents also learn how to conduct audiometric, tympanometric and auditory brainstem response tests.

 Didactic laboratory courses for residents are included each year.
 They are a head and neck dissection course with cadavers, temporal bone dissection course, plating and local flap workshop, endoscopic sinus surgery workshop with cadavers and bronchoesophageal foreign-body removal in animals.